 Math 493-494 is one of the more abstract and difficult sequences in the undergraduate program.
-It is frequently elected by students who have completed the 295-296 sequence.
 Its goal is to introduce students to the basic structures of modern abstract algebra (groups, rings, fields, and modules) in a rigorous way.

 Emphasis is on concepts and proofs; calculations are used to illustrate the general theory.
 Exercises tend to be quite challenging.
 Students must have some previous exposure to rigorous proof-oriented mathematics and be prepared to work hard.